Plan Adopted

 • Read the Frequently Asked Questions (FAQ's) section

-• Check out how the principles of the Housing Plan are already being implemented through the Neighbourhood Plans.
+• Click on the Active Projects section for how the principles of the Housing Plan are already being implemented through the Neighbourhood Plans.

 • Stay up to date on the project by clicking the +Follow button at the top of the page